Search by Keyword

 Sign Up Below for our MONTHLY BEATLES TRIVIA QUIZ!

 (John Lennon – Paul McCartney)

 Not everyone was prepared for the musical growth that The Beatles unleashed in the year 1967.
-The family-friendly image of the early Beatles seemed only moments before, but seemingly all of a sudden, “Love Me Do” and “I Want To Hold Your Hand” turned into “Strawberry Fields Forever” and “Lucy In The Sky With Diamonds.”
+The family-friendly image of the early Beatles seemed only moments before, but then all of a sudden, “Love Me Do” and “I Want To Hold Your Hand” turned into “Strawberry Fields Forever” and “Lucy In The Sky With Diamonds.”